 We refer to martial not marital, but in many cases you are quite literally embarking on a devout marriage to the martial arts when talking about Brazilian Jiujitsu (BJJ).
 The gi is your wedding gown and tux.
 The gym is the ceremony.
 The coming back down to earth as you step back outside afterwards is your reception.
 It’s a mostly happy marriage.
 But for many of us new to the martial arts—or just curious—we are yet to know how big of an impact it can have on our lives.
 What makes people fall in love with it?
-We’ve given you some of the big reasons why below.
+We’ve given you 5 ways we think are the big reasons why.

 Think of confidence in BJJ like cement (I know I’ve already given you a marriage analogy, but here’s another now)—it’ll be a bit mushy while you’re waiting for it to dry, but once it does: it does.
 A lot of people will get a good ego-shaking the first few times they participate in the sport.
 You might even find you’re not as good at certain things as you thought you were.
 But the skill is in the endurance.
 Soon enough, you’ll find you surprise yourself with how good you’ve become.
 After that, you can just as easily scope any room you walk in and feel like you can survive a takedown from anyone (unless you’ve just walked into a UFC champions conference).
 It’s a weird but good feeling to know you’re rarely the weakest in the room.

 BECOME THE PREDATOR, NOT THE PREY

 Sort of extending from the previous point, jiu jitsu helps to switch up that inner power dynamic.
 Particularly with women and smaller, weaker people, jiu jitsu helps to level the playing field between smaller and larger opponents.
 It’s all about applying technique and the ability to think quickly in tough situations.
 Jiu jitsu helps you to defend yourself should you ever need it in real life scenarios and come out undefeated.